This blog has moved to a new URL and blog host. If you haven't already done so, please head on over to the new blog at http://joelkimmel.wordpress.com

 Here's another drawing I worked on recently for some letterpress stationery.
 Living in Northern Ontario is really having an affect on my subject matter.

+These two birds are part of a larger design I worked on recently for a custom letterpress wedding invitation.
 Drawing for the letterpress has been great as it's given me the opportunity to really get back to straight black and white work.
 I have a few more drawings for letterpress work I've done that I'll post soon.

 Chantal and I are proud owners of a Chandler and Price letterpress (circa 1953).
 It is an amazing machine.
 For the last few months we've been working on illustrated designs to offer on invitations and stationery.